Concerned Citizens' Movement

 The Concerned Citizens' Movement (CCM) is a Nevis-based political party in Saint Kitts and Nevis.
-Led by Mark Brantley, it is currently the largest party in Nevis, holding all three seats Nevisian seats in the National Assembly and three out of five seats in the Nevis Island Assembly.
+Led by Mark Brantley, it is currently the largest party in Nevis, holding all three Nevisian seats in the National Assembly and three out of five seats in the Nevis Island Assembly.
 The CCM operates only in Nevis and for the 2022 general election is in a One Movement alliance with the People's Action Movement (PAM) operating in Saint Kitts, following the breakdown of the governing Team Unity alliance.

 History

+National politics

 The party was established in 1987 and first contested national elections in 1989, when they received 6.4% of the vote and won a single seat.
 In the 1993 elections their vote share rose to 10.9% and they won two seats.
 Although their vote share fell to 7.0% in 1995 they retained both seats.
-The party retained both seats in elections in 2000, 2004 and 2010.
+The party retained both seats in the elections in 2000, 2004, 2010, and 2015 elections.
+The party for the first time in its history won all three Nevisian seats in the 2020 election, and again returned three MPs in the 2022 snap election.
+In 2013, CCM were a founding member of the Team Unity alliance, and upon Team Unity's success in the 2015 and 2020 elections, CCM were a part of the federal government and held various Cabinet minister positions from 2015 until 2022.
+Team Unity was dissolved in May 2022 after disagreements between Prime Minister Timothy Harris and the CCM and PAM parties.
+At the 2022 election, SKN Labour won a landslide victory in St Kitts, with CCM becoming the second largest party and therefore the Official Opposition at the national level.